nejukmaster/ProjectA/ProjectA/Assets/Postprocessing/CharacterOuline/README.md

   return lerp(color,_OutlineColor,outline);
 }
 ```
-All that remains is to provide an Outline Mask to the _Outline property of the material associated with this shader.
+All we have to do is to provide an Outline Mask to the _Outline property of the material associated with this shader.

 ### Scriptable Renderer Feature To Apply Post-Processing Shader